Christianity in Bhutan: Christian media

+Online Radio Box runs an online Christian radio station in Bhutan.
+The Words of Hope group broadcasts a Christian radio programme for 45 minutes a week.

 Bible translations

-The Dzongkha Bible, translated from the New King James Version, is now available.
+The Dzongkha Bible, translated from the New King James Version, is available.
 It comes in the forms of the combined Old/New Testament book, the New Testament only, and the New Testament with Psalms and Proverbs.
-No Tshangla Bible has been published yet.
+As of 2023, no Tshangla Bible has been published yet.